Aditya19110/Conversation-Evaluation/DEPLOYMENT.md

 ## Quick Start Recommendation

-**For beginners**: Use Railway - it's the easiest and provides a good free tier.
+**For API Backend**: Use Render - excellent Docker support, free tier, managed databases.

+**For Frontend UI**: Use Netlify - global CDN, instant deploys, perfect for React apps.

+**For Full Stack**: Deploy API on Render + UI on Netlify for best performance.

-**For production**: Use Render or AWS depending on your scale needs.
+**For Production**: Use Render Pro or AWS depending on your scale needs.

 ## Next Steps After Deployment